 Neuroanatomy, neurophysiology, physiological psychology, or other course(s) that provide a sound basis for the brain and how it functions, taken from a regionally accredited academic institution or a BCIA approved provider.

-There are four ways that you can satisfy the Anatomy and Physiology requirement:
+There are four ways that you can satisfy this requirement:

 If your course does not have one of the above titles, you must submit a course syllabus, catalog copy, or a letter from the professor to verify that the course did indeed cover the subject material as outlined.
-You are responsible for previewing the course to ensure that it covers the organization of the human body and all 11 systems: integumentary, skeletal, muscular, nervous, special senses, circulatory, respiratory, digestive, urinary, endocrine, and reproductive.
+You are responsible for previewing the course to ensure that it covers the structure and function of the brain.

-If you believe that several of your regionally-accredited courses collectively covered neuroanatomy or the organization of the human body and all 11 systems, you may write to BCIA and request a special review for equivalency.
+If you believe that several of your regionally-accredited courses collectively covered neuroanatomy or the basis for the brain and how it functions, you may write to BCIA and request a special review for equivalency.
 All requests must be received in writing via email and must include copies of relevant transcripts, course syllabi, catalog copy, and/or letters from your professors to confirm the content that each course satisfied, and a check for $100 to initiate the review.

 BCIA-Accredited Distance Education Programs